djccarew/watson-dojo-pm-tester/README.md

-This a customized version of the Node.js sample app that is available with the [Watson Machine Learning Service on IBM Bluemix](http://www.ng.bluemix.net/docs/#services/PredictiveModeling/index.html).
+This a customized version of the Node.js sample app that is available with the [Watson Machine Learning Service on IBM Cloud](http://www.ng.bluemix.net/docs/#services/PredictiveModeling/index.html).
 This version of the app is to be used with the Data Science Experience Service to test a predictive model developed in the lab.

 See the [original app](https://github.com/pmservice/predictive-modeling-samples) for a walkthrough of the source code.

-# Lab - Create and deploy a scoring model to predict heart failure w/Bluemix and IBM Data Science Experience
+# Lab - Create and deploy a scoring model to predict heart failure w/IBM Cloud and IBM Data Science Experience

 © Copyright IBM Corporation 2017